automorph-org/automorph/docs/Quickstart.md

 ### Client

-Call a remote API using JSON-RPC over HTTP(S) via a type-safe proxy created from the API trait or dynamically without an API trait.
+Call a remote API using JSON-RPC over HTTP(S) via a proxy instance created from the API trait or dynamically without an API trait.

 ```scala